-A common approach for meta learning in Bayesian statistics is to recast the problem as hierarchical Bayes \cite{DBLP:conf/iclr/GrantFLDG18}, where the prior for each task $p(\vec{\theta}_t|\vec{\xi})$ is conditioned on a new global variable $\vec{\xi}$ (Fig.~\ref{fig:pgmtlssl:ml}). $\vec{\xi}$ can represent some continuous meta-parameters (the focus of this tutorial) or discrete information about the structure of the BNN (the case of learning probable functional models) or the underlying subgraph of the PGM (the case of learning probable stochastic models).
-Multiple levels can be added to organise the tasks in a more complex hierarchy if need be, but we will present only the case with one level as generalizing is straightforward.
+A common approach for meta-learning in Bayesian statistics is to recast the problem as hierarchical Bayes \cite{DBLP:conf/iclr/GrantFLDG18}, with the prior $p(\vec{\theta}_t|\vec{\xi})$ for each task conditioned on a new global variable $\vec{\xi}$ (Figure~\ref{fig:pgmtlssl:ml}). $\vec{\xi}$ can represent continuous metaparameters or discrete information about the structure of the BNN, \ie to learn probable functional models, or the underlying subgraph of the PGM, \ie to learn probable stochastic models.
+Multiple levels can be added to organize the tasks in a more complex hierarchy if needed.
+Here, we present only the case with one level since the generalization is straightforward.
+With this broad Bayesian understanding of meta-learning, both transfer learning and self-supervised learning are special cases of meta-learning.
 The general posterior becomes:

-In practice thus, the problem is often approached with empirical Bayes (Sec.\ref{sec:learnprior}), and only a point estimate $\vec{\hat{\xi}}$ is considered for the global variable, ideally the MAP estimate obtained by marginalizing $p(\vec{\theta}, \vec{\xi} | D )$ and selecting the most likely point, but this is not always the case.
+In practice, the problem is often approached with empirical Bayes (Section~\ref{sec:learnprior}), and only a point estimate $\vec{\hat{\xi}}$ is considered for the global variable, ideally the MAP estimate obtained by marginalizing $p(\vec{\theta}, \vec{\xi} | D )$ and selecting the most likely point, but this is not always the case.